Disclosure: We may get commissions for purchases made through links in this post.

 Let us know in a comment to this article what you do to keep your kitty safe during the holidays!
 If you have any questions or wish to share your pictures too, do visit the cat forums section and post them there.
 And now, let's share some Christmas fun, of the feline kind!

 Cats and Christmas - Members Pictures

-Enjoy these pictures of TheCatSite cats and Christmas we’ve had posted on the forums along the years:
+Enjoy these pictures of TheCatSite cats and Christmas we've had posted on the forums over the years:

 Cats and Christmas Trees Caught on Video

 Indeed, it almost seems like our cats' wild ancestry hard-wires them to interact with trees.
 It's little wonder that when we bring a tree into our house, it proves to be a source of infinite fascination for our felines.
 We usually don't stop there, either: We make the extra effort of hanging these wonderfully attractive jingling cat toy decorations all over them.
 It's little wonder that these trees become cat magnets the moment they're put up.